justinmeiners/pre-rendered-backgrounds/docs/index.md

 This technique was used at the time because of the limitations of the graphics hardware.
 Since the scenery didn't need to be rendered in real-time the artists could put a lot more detail into them, and use sophisticated rendering software which was usually reserved for films.
 This also freed the graphics hardware to focus entirely on the characters and a few other objects in each scene.

-If you know anything about traditional animation, you know that something similar is used in hand-drawn animation.
-Since animators don't want to redraw detailed scenery, they paint a backdrop and only redraw the characters and moving objects on top.
+If you know anything about traditional hand-drawn animation, you know that something similar is often used.
+Since it would be too time consuming to redraw an entire scene for every frame of a film, animators paint a backdrop and only redraw the characters and moving objects on top.
 Although this likely inspired pre-rendered backgrounds, the motivations and methodologies are actually very different.
-I will discuss this more.
+I will discuss this more later on.

 Below are examples of games that used the pre-rendered background technique.